Meet the Vets

-He is joint Senior Veterinary Surgeon at both Huntingdon and Towcester Racecourses and is currently a Council member of the Association of Racecourse Veterinary Surgeons.
-In addition he is a Veterinary Officer for the British Horseracing Authority and provides services to a number of racecourses across the country.
-He holds the University of Cardiff Law School accredited Expert Witness Certificate and provides equine veterinary expert witness services.
+He is joint Senior Veterinary Surgeon at Huntingdon Racecourse and has previously been a Council member of the Association of Racecourse Veterinary Surgeons.
+In addition, he is a Veterinary Officer for the British Horseracing Authority and provides services to a number of racecourses across the country.
+He holds the University of Cardiff Law School accredited Expert Witness Certificate.

 Dr. Stuart Thorne - BSc PhD BVSc MRCVS